Arts, culture and music come to life when groups pay a visit to any Mississippi museum or history trail across the Magnolia State

 Few, if any states, can match Mississippi’s fascinating history.
 The Magnolia State enjoys a storied past stemming from its important Native American history and its role in the civil rights movement to it being the birthplace of some of the world’s most influential musicians, writers and activists.
 A trip to any Mississippi museum or historic trail offers the perfect way for groups to dive in to the state’s past.

-Groups looking to learn about Mississippi’s past can explore these stories in a variety of locales.
-Among the most popular destinations in the state are the state’s four cultural trails: Mississippi Blues Trail, Mississippi Country Music Trail, Mississippi Writers Trail, and Mississippi Freedom Trail.
+Groups looking to learn about Mississippi’s history can explore these stories in a variety of locales.
+Among the most popular destinations in the state are its four cultural trails: the Mississippi Blues Trail, Mississippi Country Music Trail, Mississippi Writers Trail and Mississippi Freedom Trail.

 Must-see Mississippi museums:

 - Delta Blues Museum